Building or Remodeling for Multi-Generational Living in Wallingford

 Guest Cottage or ADU

-An accessory dwelling unit is a small cottage, sometimes less than 1,000 square feet, that stands separate from the main house while remaining close.
-This option is excellent for the adult child accustomed to their privacy, so they can come and go at will.
+This option is excellent for adult children accustomed to their privacy, so they can come and go at will.
 It can also work for the homeowner's parents, especially if they still have some independence.

 Living Suite

-A living suite is probably the simplest multigenerational home renovation to make.
 Just knock a hole in the outer wall of one of the bedrooms and add an exterior door.
-Having their own doorway allows the occupant of this room to come and go without disturbing the other occupants of the house.
+Having their own doorway allows the occupants of this room to come and go without disturbing the other occupants of the house.

 Tips for Making Multigenerational Home Design Work

+Whether building or remodeling, understanding how to design a home for multigenerational families ensures long-term harmony.
 Here are a few features that most successful extended family house plans include:

 Privacy

-Privacy is, naturally, a big issue.
-Adults (young or older) want a sense of independence.
-That's why an en Suite arrangement (bedroom and dedicated bathroom) is a good solution.
 Some homeowners even build in a sitting room or small family room to allow even more personal space.
 And while many families continue to enjoy meals together, some individuals include a small kitchen or kitchenette to allow extra privacy.

 Safety & Accessibility

-The people in multigenerational homes often have different needs, which may change over time.
-Just because your parents are mobile now doesn't negate the possibility that they could need a walker or wheelchair in the future.
 So ask yourself: Are your existing hallways wide enough to accommodate walkers or wheelchairs?
-Will older family members have to negotiate stairs β or can you devise a plan that allows single-level living for mature family members?
+Will older family members have to navigate stairs — or can you devise a plan that allows single-level living for mature family members?
 You'll even want to consider the light switch, countertop, and vanity height.

 Avoid Common Mistakes

-Keep in mind that whether you build a new home or remodel your existing home, you are doing more than simply adding space.
+Remember that whether you build a new home or remodel your existing home, you are doing more than simply adding space.
 You're trying to meet the different needs of a variety of people.
 That's not impossible, but it doesn't happen without planning.
-It can be easy to overlook some challenges, such as: How to protect privacy, what to do about parking if you add vehicles, and ensuring ease of access to the home or living quarters.

 Collaborate & Determine Family Roles

-Multigenerational living can be a great thing, but before you jump in, you'll want to make sure it's a solution that makes everyone happy.
 Even if it seems to make sense financially, you'll want to ensure all the involved parties are on board.
 You want everyone to be comfortable in the space and feel at home.
-A significant first step is to have everyone sit down and discuss their expectations.
+A significant first step is to have everyone discuss how to remodel a home for multigenerational living to ensure everyone’s needs are met.
 That also is a great time to discuss responsibilities and bills.

 Think about your family dynamics.
 Do you generally get along well together?
 Do you have a history of being able to resolve conflicts comfortably?
 There will be adjustments.
 Make sure that everyone understands what those will be.
 It's essential that you get everyone on the same page when it comes to expectations.